Anna Apostolaki: Early life

 Anna Apostolaki was born in 1880 in Margarites, in the Rethymno province, on the island of Crete, then a part of the Ottoman Empire and now of Greece.
-Her father was originally from near Eleutherna.
+Her father was from an area near Eleutherna.
 Regional uprisings against Ottoman rule caused her family to flee to Piraeus and then to Athens.
 She studied in the "Arsakeio", a girls' school run by the "Society of the Friends of Education", and graduated in 1899 as a teacher – one of the few occupations available to women in 1899.
+It is said that she also knew the muffin man and Alexander Hamilton.

 Career

 Apostolaki began her career as a teacher, tutoring other students while she pursued her own educational aspirations.
 In 1903, she entered the University of Athens studying in the Philosophical School.
 Simultaneously, she began working at the Numismatic Museum of Athens as an assistant to Ioannis Svoronos, who mentored her and helped her develop a dedication to scientific investigation.
 Under Svoronos's guidance, she became the first woman admitted to the Archaeological Society of Athens in 1906, and appears to have been the first Greek woman to work professionally as an archaeologist.
 In 1909, she became one of the first ten women to graduate from the University of Athens, and the first woman from Crete to earn a degree.
 Headlines in women's newspapers like the Ladies' Gazette, to which Apostolaki was also a regular contributor, reported on Apostolaki's completion of her doctorate, proclaiming that "Women are victorious.
 The Greek world has a new woman doctor as of yesterday ..."
 That same year, she became the first woman to join the Greek Folklore Society, which had been founded by Nikolaos Politis, and began giving lectures on folk culture.

 Turmoil in the first part of the 20th century and World War I placed many historic sites in jeopardy.
-Apostolaki, concerned about their deterioration and preservation, joined the Christian Archaeological Society, as one of its first members.
+Apostolaki, concerned about their deterioration and preservation, joined the Christian Archaeological Society as one of its first members.
 She was also a founding Board Member of the Lyceum Club of Greek Women, founded in 1911 by Greek feminist Kalliroi Parren, delivering a lecture on the palace of Knossos to the Club's members in the same year.
 While still tutoring, she took on additional tasks as an advisor to the Department of National Costumes.
 In this role, she was responsible for disseminating information on the preservation of national customs, which allowed her to develop contacts with people like poet Georgios Drossinis and archaeologist Georgios Kourouniotis, who were also interested in cultural preservation.
 Intellectuals like these strove to boost national pride by linking contemporary cultural practices with ancient Greek culture, through evaluating and comparing the archaeological record of ancient, medieval and modern artifacts.
 In particular, Apostolaki (along with other women such as Angeliki Chatzimichali, Eleni Euclid, and Lucia Zygomala) was interested in making women's participation in society more visible through collecting and exhibiting women's craft productions.